AIFF recommends AFC to award Asian Champions League qualifier spot to ISL winners | Goal.com

 AIFF recommends AFC to award Asian Champions League qualifier spot to ISL winners

-The Executive Committee of the apex governing body said that it arrived at this decision after taking into consideration the Master Rights Agreement (MRA) signed by AIFF and its commercial partner Football Sports Development Ltd (FSDL).
-The AIFF statement also highlighted the fact that in the last five years, the entire Indian national squad are mostly playing in the ISL, the TV viewership and in stadia audience have grown more substantially vis a vis the I-League.
-Also, it was pointed out that the ISL clubs are complying with the entire AFC Club licensing criteria, including strong grassroots, and youth development programmes.
+The Executive Committee of the apex governing body stated that it arrived at this decision after taking into consideration the Master Rights Agreement (MRA) signed by AIFF and its commercial partner Football Sports Development Ltd (FSDL).
+The AIFF statement also highlighted the facts that in the last five years, the national team players are mostly playing in the ISL, the TV viewership and in stadia, the audience has grown more substantially vis a vis the I-League.
+Also, it was pointed out that the ISL clubs are complying with the entire AFC Club licensing criteria, including strong grassroots and youth development programmes.

-The statement further touched upon the meeting between the I-League clubs and AIFF President Praful Patel on July 3rd.
-The Indian FA expressed its disappointment at the clubs not finding a commong ground.
+The statement further touched upon the meeting between the I-League clubs and AIFF President Praful Patel on July 3.
+The Indian FA expressed its disappointment at the contrary stand taken by the clubs after the meeting.

 It must be noted that while the AIFF has sent in its recommendations to the AFC, it is highly unlikely that the continental body will ask the AIFF to change or reverse their decision.
 For all practical purposes, the decision or recommendation of the AIFF Executive Committee should go through without any hitches.